-At Barwic Parade the main focus of MFL is to inspire children to become increasingly confident communicators in the Spanish language.
+At our school the main focus is to inspire children to become increasingly confident communicators in the Spanish language.
 Children learn how to read and pronounce words accurately using Spanish phonics; how to order words by learning the grammatical structures of Spanish sentences; and increase their knowledge with regular introduction to new vocabulary.
 In order to embed learning for good progress, there is regular repetition of learning and a clear progression of skills from EYFS through to Year 6.

 Implementation across the school

 Spanish was launched in school in 2019, therefore this was the starting point for most of the children’s learning of Spanish at Barwic Parade.
 Spanish is taught discretely in all year groups from EYFS up to Year 6 each week by three teachers at Barwic Parade.

 EYFS learn Spanish by listening to and joining in with Spanish songs or rhymes of basic vocabulary each week, with each song changing half termly.
 Although MFL is not compulsory in Key Stage 1, they also learn Spanish, thus laying the foundations for learning Spanish in Key Stage 2.
 The foundation for the learning of Key Stage 1 is taken from the www.lightbulblanguages.co.uk scheme of work, which is then tailored to challenge Key Stage 1 children alongside the school’s MFL progression of skills.